psycopg/psycopg2/doc/src/usage.rst

-    By default even a simple :sql:`SELECT` will start a transaction: in long-running programs, if no further action is taken, the session will remain "idle in transaction", a condition non desiderable for several reasons (locks are held by the session, tables bloat...).
+    By default even a simple :sql:`SELECT` will start a transaction: in long-running programs, if no further action is taken, the session will remain "idle in transaction", an undesirable condition for several reasons (locks are held by the session, tables bloat...).
 For long lived scripts, either make sure to terminate a transaction as soon as possible or use an autocommit connection.